Coronavirus vaccine shipments face ‘widespread delays’ because of winter storm

 That purchase should make the amount of vaccine available by midsummer enough to cover every U.S. adult.

-The general public can expect vaccines by early June, Anthony Fauci, the nation’s top infectious disease doctor, told CNN on Tuesday.
-Fauci said that target is later than his previous April projection because Johnson & Johnson, which is expected to receive authorization for its vaccine later this month, has fewer doses than he expected.
+The general public can expect vaccines by early June, Anthony S. Fauci, the nation’s top infectious-disease doctor, told CNN on Tuesday.
+Fauci said that target is later than his previous April projection because Johnson & Johnson, whose single-shot vaccine is expected to receive authorization later this month, has fewer doses than he expected.

+If it is cleared, doses in the single-digit millions will initially be available of that vaccine, according to federal officials familiar with the matter.
+Jeff Zients, the White House’s coronavirus coordinator, told governors on a call Tuesday the company would be able to scale production to meet its commitment of providing 100 million doses to the United States by the end of June.